afptorres/forest-fires/README.md

 The notebooks 'data_preparation.nb.html' and 'data_understanding.nb.html' provide the code used to complete this task and its outputs.

+In this task, we had to deal with some quality issues, like inconsistencies and missing values.
+We also created new features by fetching climate information, relating to temperature and wind.

+Aditionally, we performed data transformation techniques.

+We also provide some visualizations, useful for the understanding of the data.

 ## Task 2: Predictive Modelling

 The notebook 'predictive_modelling.nb.html' provides the code used to complete this task and its outputs.

 ## Task 3: Kaggle Competition